Sign Up

 Even with robust identity and access management tools, implementation failures are common.
 Here's what derails IAM programs:

 Most organizations treat IAM and software asset management as separate domains.
 But every unused identity tied to a SaaS license represents wasted spend.
-Orphaned accounts aren't just security risks, they're budget drains.
+Orphaned accounts aren't just security risks they're budget drains.

 Solution: Integrate IAM data with SaaS management platforms to identify accounts consuming licenses without activity.